Sustainable Office Supplies

 Learn how to purchase Sustainable Office Supplies

-When procuring consumable office products, consider the following sustainability factors to make informed decisions and contribute to a circular economy.
+When procuring consumable office products, consider the following sustainability factors to make informed decisions.
+Help contribute to a circular economy and reducing UC San Diego's environmental footprint.

 As per UC Sustainable Procurement Guidelines, sustainability criteria have been set for copy paper, paper office supplies, non-paper office supplies, and toner.